 Each child has a Learning Journey which begins when they start Nursery and contains information about your child’s development within the seven areas of learning.
 Once your child finishes Pre School with us, we pass on this Learning Journey to your child’s school.
 The Learning Journey contains observations and photographs, and despite being and important insight into your child’s development, it is also a lovely diary of all the activities and happy memories created whilst in our care.

 Activities in Pre School are varied.
 On a day to day basis these activities include baking, arts and crafts, story and circle times, music and rhythm time, PE, play dough and sand and water, as well as outdoor time.
 In Spring the children often plant seeds, and are involved in caring for and observing the seeds turn into flowers, fruit or vegetables which we are sometimes able to taste.
 We have also made soups and smoothies with the children to have at snack time.
 On a cold Winter’s day, they may play outside in the snow then come inside to investigate how ice melts, and which kinds of animals and wildlife can be found in winter.
-We have rabbits, a hamster and fish at Nursery which the children help to look after, encouraging care and concern for living things and the environment, which we feel is important.
 The children follow various topics according to their interests, and celebrate a variety of special days and festivals including Chinese New Year, Easter, Bonfire Night and Christmas.
 Whatever the time of year, there is always something fun and exciting being celebrated or investigated in our Pre School!

 Throughout your child’s time in pre school, practitioners will support and enhance children’s learning and development as well as preparing them for Reception in a range of ways, including: